 However, blockchain also finds its applicability in document verification processes.
 A digital certificate in light of blockchain technology could address the above issue.
 Let us see how in detail in this article.

-1. Document verification on blockchain technology eliminates the third party thus limiting the cost of transaction on the network.
-This essentially saves cost.
+1. Document verification on blockchain technology eliminates the third party thus limiting the cost of transactions on the network.
+This essentially saves costs.

 3. Blockchain technology stores data in a form that cannot be altered.
 This is done through cryptography which involves encryption of data using a hash function.
 So data becomes unalterable.
 It is practically impossible to hack.

 Suppose, University has decided to store its degree certificates on blockchain technology.
-The first step of precedence will be the converting document content to one-way hash code using cryptography.
-The code is further stored under blockchain.
-The one-way hash code resembles the copy of the document but represented as a string of codes.
-These string of code act as a key for the document.
-When the user presents this document elsewhere, the code remains same as stored in the blockchain.
+The first step of precedence will be converting document content to a one-way hash code using cryptography.
+The code is further stored under the blockchain.
+The one-way hash code resembles a copy of the document but represented as a string of codes.
+These string of codes act as a key for the document.
+When the user presents this document elsewhere, the code remains the same as stored in the blockchain.

-This is the means by which blockchain verifies documents and it is applicable to every one of the document.
+This is the means by which blockchain verifies documents and it is applicable to every one of the documents.